IBM/yaps/README.md

             x[i] <~ bernoulli(theta)
 ```

-The corresponding Stan program can be display using the `print` function:
+The corresponding Stan program can be displayed using the `print` function:
 ```python
 print(coin)
 ```